-- make materially false or misleading statements; - contain specified representations that target minors, display the use of cannabis, promote cannabis for use as an intoxicant, or are obscene; - engage in advertising through specified forms of media unless at least 85% of the audience is reasonably expected to be at least age 21, as specified; and - engage in advertising by placing the advertisements on specified publicly visible locations.
+- violate Title 13, Subtitle 3 of the Commercial Law Article (Consumer Protection Act Unfair, Abusive, or Deceptive Trade Practices); - directly or indirectly target or take any action to initiate, maintain, or increase the incidence of cannabis use by individuals younger than age 21; - contain specified representations that target minors, display the use of cannabis, promote cannabis for use as an intoxicant, or are obscene; - engage in advertising through specified forms of media unless at least 85% of the audience is reasonably expected to be at least age 21, as specified; and - engage in advertising by placing the advertisements on specified publicly visible locations.

-Advertisements for medical cannabis, products, or services that make therapeutic or medical claims must (1) be supported by substantial clinical evidence or data and (2) include information on the most significant side effects or risks associated with the use of cannabis.
-Advertisements pertaining to medical cannabis or products must include a statement that the products are for use by a qualifying patient only.
+An advertisement for medical cannabis, products, or services that make therapeutic or medical claims must (1) be supported by competent and reliable scientific evidence and (2) include information on the most serious and common side effects or risks associated with the use of cannabis.
+An advertisement pertaining to medical cannabis or products must include a statement that the product is for use by a qualifying patient only.

-A website owned, managed, or operated by a cannabis licensee must employ a neutral age-screening mechanism verifying the user is at least age 21.
+A website must employ a neutral age-screening mechanism verifying the user is at least age 21 before the user may access or view any content and before the website may collect any contact information to disseminate advertisements.
 Similarly, if an advertisement is placed on social media or a mobile application, it must include a notification that an individual must be at least age 21 to view the content.
-If a website owned, managed, or operated by a cannabis licensee is appropriate for a qualifying patient who is younger than age 21, the website must provide an alternative screening mechanism for the qualifying patient.
+If a website is appropriate for a qualifying patient who is younger than age 21, the website must provide an alternative screening mechanism for the qualifying patient.